gkashin/The-Einstein-Problem/README.md

 \- | \* | \-
 \- | \- | \-

-Also each financial report has 4 properties:
+Each financial report has 4 properties:
 * Name
 * Profit
 * Turnover